pantheon-systems/WordPress/wp-content/plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 You can create groups for states, countries and world regions and specify delivery rates for them.

 For each group you can choose either to apply the shipping fee for the whole order or multiply it per each item.
 You can also set a total order value from which the shipping will be free.

+= Are you already issuing automatic invoices on your WooCommerce store? =

+If not, get to know our new plugin: [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/)

 = Features: =